sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 start at a 32-bit boundary, a 16-bit instruction can start at any 16-bit boundary, and a 64-bit instruction must only start on a 64-bit boundary.

-This ensures that nothing straddles feature boundaries, and it constrains the look-back distance to ensure that an entrypoint is not actually the middle of a larger instruction: you need only go back to the natural alignment of the largest instruction format supported in the architecture (actually I think it's half that, but I haven't yet confirmed).
+This ensures that no instruction straddles feature boundaries, and it constrains the look-back distance to ensure that an entrypoint is not actually the middle of a larger instruction: you need only go back to the natural alignment of the largest instruction format supported in the architecture (it might be half that, but I haven't yet confirmed).

 And I don't know if this makes sense in a real implementation, but it seems to me that you can also mitigate the excessive number of instruction start points by ingesting aligned pairs of compressed instructions as a single instruction at the front end, and then splitting them into their constituents as micro-ops later on.
-Or if there's a performance benefit and you don't mind deviating from 2-in-1-out operand model then you could implement the instruction pair as a single μop.
+Or if there's a performance benefit and you don't mind deviating from 2-in-1-out operand model then you could implement the instruction pair as a single μ-op.
 But that's an implementation detail and probably shouldn't be allowed to steer the design unduly...  let me [circle back to that](#macro-op-fusion).

 If you need a 32-bit instruction to follow a 16-bit instruction which ends at an odd 16-bit boundary, then you replace that 16-bit instruction with a 32-bit